Smithsonian Institution Fellowship Program

 Determination of the fellowship category for which to apply should be based on the anticipated academic level at the time the fellowship would begin:

 Students must be formally enrolled in a graduate program of study at a degree granting institution.
-Before the appointment begins fellows must still be enrolled and must have completed at least one full time semester or its equivalent, or have completed the graduate program within the past four months.
+Before the appointment begins fellows must still be enrolled and must have completed at least one full time semester or its equivalent.
 Graduate Student Fellowships are usually intended for students who have not yet been advanced to candidacy if in a doctoral program.
+Graduate student fellowships are offered for ten weeks and are not available for periods of less or more than ten weeks.

 Must be graduates of masters programs in art and archaeological conservation or the equivalent or conservation scientists, including those at the postdoctoral level, who wish to conduct research and gain further training in Smithsonian conservation laboratories for conservation of objects in museum collections.